emallson/stat-scaling-models/README.md

 damage = ap * prod(1 + pct(stat) * value(stat) for stat in [crit, haste, vers, mastery])
 ```

+## Rating Calculations

+I borrowed my code from azerite trait calculations for this.
+All numbers use BFA values.
+When calculating Legion values, secondary stats are delinearized but not relinearzed.
+(BFA values are delinearized then linearized).

 ## Results

 The `results/` folder contains some estimated results.